RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_2_Notes.md

 ### Example Attack
 - **Vishing**: Aims to exploit voices by impersonating a known source.

-# The Relationship between Frameworks and Controls
+# The Relationship Between Frameworks and Controls